Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### LookDev
 ![](Images/HDRPFeatures-LookDev.png)
 The LookDev is a viewer that allows you to import and display Assets in a good, consistent lighting environment.
 Use it to validate outsourced Assets or to showcase your own created Asset with HDRP.
 For more information on the LookDev, including a description of how to use it, see the [LookDev documentation](Look-Dev.md).

+### Debug modes

+HDRP includes debug modes that can help you to set the correct exposure for your Scene.

+#### Lighting debug view

+To help you to debug lighting in your Scene, HDRP includes various lighting debug view modes that allow you to separate the various components of the light into multiple parts.
+These debug modes are also available in the [AOV](AOVs.md) API to allow recorders to export them:

+- Diffuse
+- Specular
+- Direct diffuse
+- Direct specular
+- Indirect diffuse
+- Reflection
+- Refraction

+#### Light layer debug mode

+HDRP includes a [light layer](Light-Layers.md) debug mode that displays the light layers assigned to each GameObject or highlights GameObjects that match the light layers of a specific Light.

+For more information, see the Lighting panel section in the [HDRP debug window](Render-Pipeline-Debug-Window.md).

+#### Volume debug mode

+The Render Pipeline Debug window has a Volume panel which you can use to visualize the Volume components that affect a specific Camera.

+For each Volume that contributes to the final interpolated value, the Volume panel shows the value of each property and whether or not it is overridden.
+It also calculates the Volume's influence percentage using the Volume's weight and blend distance.

+For more information, see the Volume panel section in the [HDRP debug window](Render-Pipeline-Debug-Window.md#VolumePanel).

+#### Quad Overdraw and Vertex Density

+This debug tool is made of two parts:

+- Quad Overdraw: This highlights GPU quads running multiple fragment shaders caused by small or thin triangles.
+- Vertex Density: This displays pixels running multiple vertex shaders.

+This is useful for Meshes that are far away or highly detailed.
+This debug tool can help you find GameObjects in your scene that may require LODs.
+This mode is not currently supported on Metal.

 ### MatCap mode